Bharat0014/HGCal-ValidDetId-SQLite/README.md

 | HE Silicon (Hadronic Endcap - Silicon) | 44,255,232   |
 | HE Scintillator (Hadronic Endcap - Scintillator) | 6,471,360    |

-These DetIds are generated programmatically and **span all layers**, **module types**, and **wafer configurations** supported in the CMSSW geometry.
 The next step is to pass them through the validation producer to filter only those compatible with the current release geometry.

-#### 🧰 Output (from Step A)
+#### Output (from Step A)
-- `detid_list_all_combinations.csv`: Contains all generated DetIds before validation.
+- `detid_list_all_combinations.csv`: Contains all DetIds before validation.
-- Used as **input** for validation and database creation in Step B.
+- Used as **input** for validation and database creation in Step B & C.

 📌 **Note**: These raw DetIds are NOT guaranteed to be valid — they include every logically possible configuration.
 The validation logic filters out only those consistent with the current detector geometry.
 ---

-###  Step B & C: 🔍📊 DetId Validation and Database Generation (Once Per Release)
+###  Step B & C: DetId Validation and Database Generation (Once Per Release)

-In this step, we take the list of all possible DetIds created earlier and check which ones are actually valid in the current HGCal detector design.
+In this step, we take the list of all possible DetIds created earlier and check which ones are actually valid in the current HGCal detector geometery release.
 This is important because not every combination of numbers represents a real or physically allowed part of the detector.
-Using the latest detector geometry, we carefully go through each DetId and keep only those that match the layout and structure of the real detector.
-The valid DetIds are then saved in two formats: a CSV file for easy viewing and an SQLite database file for use in software tools or analysis.
+Using the latest detector geometry, we carefully go through each DetId and keep only those that match the layout and structure of the detector.
+The valid DetIds are then saved in two formats: a CSV file for easy viewing and an SQLite database file.
 This ensures we are working only with meaningful, accurate detector IDs in the next steps.
 ---

 #### DetId Validation Process